I am a graphic/web designer and online marketing coordinator interested in reading, green beauty, health and wellness, nutrition, and yoga.

 I'm one of those people who has a really hard time paying $15-20 for something I'm going to use once and then will most likely give away (I don't like to keep books sitting around on the shelf if I don't plan to read them a second time).
 Now don't get me wrong, I'm not trying to minimize the worth of literature; the contribution that authors make to society is absolutely priceless.
 But to someone who finishes a book every week or two, it can become quite an expensive addiction.
-Which is why most of my books are purchased secondhand.
+This is why most of my purchased books are secondhand.
 After all, someone did pay full price for them initially, right?

-There are so many places to find used books, it's almost unnecessary to ever buy one new - unless it's a gift for someone or you've been waiting with bated breath for the next book in a series to hit the shelves.
+There are so many places to find used books; it's almost unnecessary to ever buy one new - unless it's a gift for someone or you've been waiting with bated breath for the next book in a series to hit the shelves.
 Below are the resources I rely on the most for finding cheap used books.

 Find Cheap Books at Local Book Sales